-Under the terms of the AstraZeneca Collaboration Agreement, we granted to AstraZeneca the right and license (with the right to sublicense) to certain background, foreground and platform intellectual property, for the duration of the agreement, to the extent reasonably necessary or useful for AstraZeneca to conduct the activities that are assigned to it in the applicable research plan or that are reasonably necessary or useful or the purpose of researching, developing or exploiting resulting compounds and products.
+Under the terms of the AstraZeneca Collaboration Agreement, we granted to AstraZeneca the right and licence (with the right to sublicence) to certain background, foreground and platform intellectual property, for the duration of the agreement, to the extent reasonably necessary or useful for AstraZeneca to conduct the activities that are assigned to it in the applicable research plan or that are reasonably necessary or useful or the purpose of researching, developing or exploiting resulting compounds and products.
 We have agreed not to, directly or indirectly, by ourselves or in collaboration with others, screen the Bicycle platform for compounds that bind to a target that is the subject of the AstraZeneca collaboration or otherwise perform any work related to or disclose such a target until the earlier of the tenth anniversary of the date on which such target was selected or the dosing of the first patient in the first Phase III clinical trial for a product that modulates such collaboration target.

-AstraZeneca receives development and commercialisation licenses associated with each designated drug candidate, and owes a milestone fee of \$8.0 million for the first drug candidate selected from each research program.
+AstraZeneca receives development and commercialisation licences associated with each designated drug candidate, and owes a milestone fee of \$8.0 million for the first drug candidate selected from each research program.
 In addition, AstraZeneca is required to make certain other milestone payments to us upon the achievement of specified development, regulatory and commercial milestones.
-For each research program, we are eligible to receive, in addition to the milestone fee described above, up to \$162.0 million in development, regulatory and commercial milestones on a research program by research program basis, for a total of up to \$170.0 million in milestone payments per research program.
-In addition, to the extent any of the drug candidates covered by the licenses conveyed to AstraZeneca are commercialised, we would be entitled to receive tiered royalty payments of mid-single digits based on a percentage of net sales.
+For each research program, we are eligible to receive, in addition to the milestone fee described above, up to \$162.0 million in development, regulatory and commercial milestones program basis, for a total of up to \$170.0 million in milestone payments per research program.
+In addition, to the extent any of the drug candidates covered by the licences conveyed to AstraZeneca are commercialised, we would be entitled to receive tiered royalty payments of mid-single digits based on a percentage of net sales.
 Royalty payments are subject to certain reductions, including in certain countries where AstraZeneca faces generic competition.

 Either party may terminate the AstraZeneca Collaboration Agreement if the other party has materially breached or defaulted in the performance of any of its material obligations and such breach or default continues after the specified cure period.
 In the event of a breach, the AstraZeneca Collaboration Agreement may be terminated in its entirety, or, if the breach is limited to a country or countries, with respect to the country or countries to which the breach applies.
 Either party may terminate the AstraZeneca Collaboration Agreement in the event of the commencement of any proceeding in or for bankruptcy, insolvency, dissolution or winding up by or against the other party that is not dismissed or otherwise disposed of within a specified time period.
-AstraZeneca may terminate the AstraZeneca Collaboration Agreement, entirely or on a licensed product by licensed product or country by country basis, for convenience.
+AstraZeneca may terminate the AstraZeneca Collaboration Agreement, entirely or on a licenced product by licenced product or country by country basis, for convenience.

 Under the AstraZeneca Collaboration Agreement, AstraZeneca was granted an option to nominate additional targets on the same contractual terms as the initial targets.
 In May 2018, AstraZeneca made an irrevocable election to exercise the additional target option, giving AstraZeneca the option to designate additional targets, for \$5.0 million that was paid by AstraZeneca to us in January 2019.
-As of 31 December 2021, two research program are in the AZ Research Term, and the remainder of the AstraZeneca collaboration programs have been terminated.
+In January 2022, AstraZeneca elected to extend the AZ Research Term for the fourth target by 12 months.
+As of 31 December 2022, the fourth target research program is in the AZ Research Term, and the remainder of the AstraZeneca collaboration programs have been terminated.